 |#||CRITICAL LOAD||ERROR MAGNITUDE|

-From tables 1 and 2 we notice that the solver returns negative values for the critical load as was expected, but there is a positive value present also.
+From Tables 1 and 2, we can see that the solver returns negative values for the critical load as was expected, but there is a positive value present also.
 How do we interpret the critical load values?

-As already explained in the theoretical section, the lambda factors should be negative numbers, so the instability could occur.
+As already explained in the theoretical section, the lambda factors should be negative numbers so the instability could occur.
 But remember that these are factors multiplying the effect of the load on the structure, so the results are load factors.
-In this sense, a negative value means that if we augment our load proportionally to this factor, failure would occur, and a positive value means that we would have to reverse the direction of the load.
+In this sense, a negative value means that if we augment our load proportionally to this factor, failure would occur.
+In contrast, a positive value means that we would have to reverse the direction of the load.
 In other words, it is not a load but a safety factor.

-For Load Case 2 (live load at extreme), modes 1 and 4 show again local buckling of the plates.
+For Load Case 2 (live load at the extreme), modes 1 and 4 again show local buckling of the plates.
 But modes 2 and 3 show a very interesting combination of local buckling and global buckling of the column member.
 The overall safety factors are in the range 63~75.

-So as a final general assessment, we found that the analysed structure is closer to fail because of local yielding than from buckling.
-We could then as designers make choices such as changing dimensions or thickness to bring safety factors closer.
-To further investigate the design, we would detail the local reinforcements and take the linear stresses to the desired levels, with a detailed local model, possibly with solid 3D elements (already available in SimScale).
-Then when this is sorted out, we would repeat the buckling analysis to find the new modes.
+So as a final general assessment, we identified that the analyzed structure is closer to fail because of local yielding than from buckling.
+As designers, we could then make choices such as changing dimensions or thickness to bring safety factors closer.
+To further investigate the design, we would detail the local reinforcements and take the linear stresses to the desired levels.
+This would be completed with a detailed local model, or possibly with solid 3D elements (already available in SimScale).
+Then, when this is sorted out, we would repeat the buckling analysis to find the new modes.